cvs-health/testilo/README.md

 ### Track

 The `track` module of Testilo selects, organizes, and presents data from summaries to show changes over time in total scores.
 The module produces a web page, showing changes in a table and (in the future) also in a line graph.
+The line graph contains a line for each target (namely, each value of the `sources.target.what` property).

+A typical use case for tracking is monitoring, i.e. periodic auditing of one or more web pages.

 #### Invocation